Bhatta6190/Waveform-LiDAR-Analysis/Signal-deconvolution/README.md

 # Deconvolution of LiDAR Waveforms Using Richardson-Lucy and Gold Algorithms

-This tool focuses on deconvolving waveform LiDAR data to recover the true backscattering profile by removing the system response contribution to the recorded waveform lidar data.
-The two key deconvolution algorithms used are **Richardson-Lucy** and **Gold** algorithms, both augmented with a **boosting factor** to enhance the deconvolution performance.
+This section focuses on deconvolution of waveform LiDAR data to recover the true backscattering profile by removing the system response contribution from the recorded waveform lidar data.
+The two key deconvolution algorithms used are **Richardson-Lucy** and **Gold** algorithms, both augmented with a **boosting** to enhance the deconvolution performance.
 The process iterates over several repetitions, applying boosting to improve the results.
 Below is an explanation of the methodology, mathematical models, and steps involved.

 ---

 ## Overview

-In a typical LiDAR system, the recorded waveform (\( P_t \)) is a convolution of the true backscattering profile (\( f_t \)) and the system's response function (\( R_t \)), which represents the system's characteristics such as the laser pulse shape and detector response.
+In a typical LiDAR system, the recorded waveform \( P_t \) is a convolution of the true backscattering profile \( f_t \) and the system's response function \( R_t \), which represents the system's characteristics such as the laser pulse shape and detector response.
 The objective of the deconvolution process is to recover \( f_t \) from \( P_t \), thereby removing the influence of \( R_t \).

 Mathematically, the relationship between the recorded waveform and the true backscattering profile is expressed as: